projectacrn/acrn-hypervisor/doc/contribute.rst

 #. `Create a Fork of acrn-hypervisor`_
    to your personal account on GitHub.
 (Click on the fork button in the top right corner of the project acrn-hypervisor repo page in GitHub.)
+   When you want to submit a pull request with your changes, you'll first submit them to your personal branch, and then to the project's master branch for review and merging by the ACRN maintainers.

 #.
 On your development computer, clone the fork you just made::